erik1066/fdns-dotnet-sdk/docs/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.microsoft.com/)
 - [C# Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) (only if using Visual Studio Code)

 There are many tutorials that show how to create a basic .NET Core 2.x web application.
-We will avoid repeating those tutorials here.
-Once you have created a .NET Core 2.x application, you must include a package reference to the FDNS .NET Core SDK.
+We will avoid repeating those tutorials here for the sake of brevity.
+Once you have created a .NET Core 2.x application, you must include the [FDNS .NET Core SDK NuGet package](https://www.nuget.org/packages/Foundation.Sdk).
 To do this in in **Visual Studio Code**, open the application's `.csproj` file and add a package reference as shown below:

 ```xml
 <ItemGroup>